James L. Brooks

-James Lawrence Brooks (born May 9, 1940) is an American director, producer, screenwriter and co-founder of Gracie Films.
-His television and film work includes The Mary Tyler Moore Show, Taxi, The Simpsons, Broadcast News, As Good as It Gets, and Terms of Endearment.
+James Lawrence Brooks (born May 9, 1940) is an American director, producer, screenwriter and founder of Gracie Films.
+He co-created the sitcoms The Mary Tyler Moore Show, Taxi, and The Simpsons and directed the films Terms of Endearment (1983), Broadcast News (1987), and As Good as It Gets (1997).
+He received numerous accolades including three Academy Awards, 22 Emmy Awards, and a Golden Globe Award.

-While growing up in North Bergen, New Jersey, Brooks endured a fractured family life and passed the time by reading and writing.
-After dropping out of New York University, he got a job as an usher at CBS, going on to write for the CBS News broadcasts.
+Brooks started his career as an usher at CBS, going on to write for the CBS News broadcasts.
 He moved to Los Angeles in 1965 to work on David L. Wolper's documentaries.
-After being laid off he met producer Allan Burns who secured him a job as a writer on the series My Mother the Car.

-Brooks wrote for several shows before being hired as a story editor on My Friend Tony and later created the series Room 222.
-Grant Tinker hired Brooks and Burns at MTM Productions to create The Mary Tyler Moore Show in 1970.
-The show, one of the first to feature an independent working woman as its lead character, was critically acclaimed and won Brooks several Primetime Emmy Awards.
+He wrote for My Mother the Car and My Friend Tony and created the series Room 222.
+Grant Tinker hired Brooks and producer Allan Burns at MTM Productions to create The Mary Tyler Moore Show in 1970.
 Brooks and Burns then created two successful spin-offs from Mary Tyler Moore: Rhoda (a comedy) and Lou Grant (a drama).
-Brooks left MTM Productions in 1978 to co-create the sitcom Taxi which, despite winning multiple Emmys, suffered from low ratings and was canceled twice.
+Brooks left MTM Productions in 1978 to co-create the sitcom Taxi (1978-1983).